Stabledog/j-poli-sci/ref/poli_sci_statement_journals.md

 Kawsay is not Buen Vivir” **SJ 8**

-“I believe that interculturality must be put in a framework to find bridges in the transition between civilizactions.
+“I believe that interculturality must be put in a framework to find bridges in the transition between civilizations.
 That is to say, interculturality must be the form by which we conserve the best of this system, to be journeying towards a new system that surpasses Capitalism and modernity in a definitive way.
 Seen this way, interculturality